Listen to my brief video about creator treaties.

 Copyright Duality in Canada

-- In French-speaking countries, rights not specifically spelled out in law are assumed to belong to creators and copyright laws usually include moral rights that ensure that creators can determine how their work is used.
+- In French-speaking countries, rights not specifically spelled out in law are assumed to belong to creators, Copyright laws usually include moral rights so creators can protect their reputations.

 - English-speaking countries tend to focus on protecting economic benefits for copyright owners, regardless of who actually created the work with rights not specifically mentioned in law left unprotected.